SAP-samples/btp-secure-development/exercises/ex0/README.md

 ### 2.4.
 Subscribe to SAP Build Work Zone, Standard Edition (Trial)
 ⚠️ **Note:**
 SAP Work Zone, standard edition requires a custom Identity Authentication Service (IAS) tenant for user authentication.
 You cannot use the default SAP ID Service as the identity provider for Work Zone, standard edition.
-A dedicated custom IAS tenant must be configured and connected to your SAP BTP subaccount before you can set up and use Work Zone.
+That is why in the previous step, you configured a dedicated custom IAS tenant and connected it to your SAP BTP subaccount.

   1. Return to the **Service Marketplace** in your subaccount.
   2. Search for **"SAP Build Work Zone, standard edition"**.